nnngrach/strava_auto_auth/README.md

 `GET http://68.183.65.138:5050/StravaAuth/MyLogin/MyPassword`

 This script can work up to 1 minute.
 After that you'll get a response message with JSON with all cookies data.
+Save them to persistent storage.
+And use this for loading tiles.
+And when the current session expires and these cookies are no longer valid just request them again.

+### Loading tiles with cookies

 To load Strava Heatmap tile you have two ways.
-At first you can add this json ad cookie to your GET request for heatmap tile:
+At first you can add this JSON at cookie to your GET request for Strava Heatmap tile.
+Here is the URL template for this request:

 `GET https://heatmap-external-{abc}.strava.com/tiles-auth/all/hot/{z}/{x}/{y}.png?px=256`

+### Loading tiles with HTTP parameters

-In another way you can parse json and add some values from it to your URL request.
-You need next values: CloudFront-Signature, CloudFront-Key-Pair-Id, CloudFront-Policy.
+In another way you can parse JSON and fetch some values from it.
+Add fetched values as parameters of your URL request.
+You need to extract next values: CloudFront-Signature, CloudFront-Key-Pair-Id, CloudFront-Policy.
+Here is the URL template for this request:

 `GET https://heatmap-external-{abc}.strava.com/tiles-auth/all/hot/{z}/{x}/{y}.png?px=256&Signature={CloudFront-Signature}&Key-Pair-Id={CloudFront-Key-Pair-Id}&Policy={CloudFront-Policy}`